geoscript/geoscript-py/doc/index.rst

 GeoScript PY
 ============

-GeoScript PY is a Python/Jython implementation of GeoScript.
+GeoScript PY is a Python implementation of GeoScript for Jython platform.

-Check out the :ref:`quick start <quickstart>` to get started with GeoScript right away.
-Or get more :ref:`information <about>` about the project.
+Check out the :ref:`quick start <quickstart>` to get started with GeoScript.
+The `API reference <api>` contains documentation about all GeoScript modules.

 .. toctree::
    :maxdepth: 1

    quickstart
-   about
    api/index